Shetty-Anush/precision-converters-firmware/doc/sphinx/source/projects/ad4080_iio/ad4080_iio.rst

 Jumper Settings
 ===============

-SDP-K1 :
+**SDP-K1:**

-Connect the VIO_ADJUST jumper on the SDP-K1 to 3.3V position to drive SDP-K1 GPIOs at 3.3V
+Connect the VIO_ADJUST jumper on the SDP-K1 to 3.3V position to drive SDP-K1 GPIOs at 3.3V.

+**Nucleo-H563ZI for STM32 platform:**
+Please refer to the board user guide for the jumper connections.

 **EVAL-AD4080:**

-Please refer to the user guide for the jumper connections on the EVAL-AD4080 board
+Please refer to the user guide for the jumper connections on the EVAL-AD4080 board.

 ..
 Communication Interface section: